OCamlPro/freeton_wallet/sphinx/commands.rst

 ft node start
 ~~~~~~~~~~~~~~~

-Manage local nodes
+Start the node of a local sandbox switch

 **DESCRIPTION**

-This command performs operations on nodes running TONOS SE in sandbox networks.
-It can start and stop nodes, and send tokens to accounts.
+This command can be used to start the node of a local sandbox network running TONOS SE and created using 'ft switch create sandboxNN'.

 **USAGE**
 ::